 This is a multiple-entry visa that validates one year from the entry date.
 You can make multiple entries into the country with this Visa, while your total stay should be less than 90 days.

-The process of Visa to Saudi Arabia for UAE residents is entirely completed online, and it is quite simple to do.
+The process of Saudi visa from UAE residents is entirely completed online, and it is quite simple to do.
 It usually takes 2-3 work days to process the visa.
 Please note that the working week in the UAE and Saudi Arabia has changed to Monday-Friday (half day)from January 01, 2022.

-There is mandatory Insurance for the visitors of the kingdom of Saudi Arabia, and all travellers from the UAE must get the insurance to travel to Saudi Arabia.
+There is mandatory Insurance for the visitors of the kingdom of Saudi Arabia, and all travelers from the UAE must get the insurance to travel to Saudi Arabia.